flatironinstitute/CaImAn/docs/source/Installation.rst

 -  The same applies if you want to modify some internal function of CaImAn.
-If you used the ``pip install -e .`` option then you can directly modify it (that’s why it’s called developer mode).
+If you used the ``pip install -e .`` option then you can directly modify it (that's why it's called developer mode).
 If you used the ``pip install .`` option then you will need to ``pip uninstall caiman`` followed by ``pip install .`` for your changes to take effect.
-Depending on the functions you’re changing so you might be able to skip this step.
+Depending on the functions you're changing so you might be able to skip this step.

 .. raw:: html